tylertitsworth/5th-age-srd/Classes/Necromancer.md

 Variable

-_Special:_ You can use this spell 1d3 times each day (roll during a full heal-up when you take it).
+_Special:_ You can use this spell 1d3 times each full recovery (roll during a full heal-up when you take it).
 Each time you use the spell, you must wait 1d6 hours before casting it again.

-**Target:** One corpse you are touching that has been dead less than a day.
+**Target:** One corpse you are touching that has been dead less than a full recovery.
 >Note that creatures that were undead for a longer period before they were killed are not legal targets.

 **Effect:** You can ask the corpse a number of yes/no questions that the leftover fragments of personality/spirit within the corpse will attempt to answer truthfully using the information it had when it died.
 The magic uses the caster's knowledge of language so no translation is needed.
 The first question is free.
 The second question requires a DC 15 necromancy skill check using Intelligence if the corpse is "friendly," and Charisma if the corpse is not.
 Increase the DC by +5 for each subsequent question after the second.
 If you're using this spell during battle, each question and answer requires a round.